Is your burrito bad for the environment? Chipotle has a tool for that

 Over the last year, Chipotle developed the concept of the foodprint.
 Its data is sourced from a collaboration with the sustainability research firm HowGood.
 So as you build your order in the tool, you can see that adding steak avoids 149.4 mg of antibiotics and 181.7 grams of carbon being released into the atmosphere, compared to the beef sourced across the restaurant industry.

 Labeling products with their environmental impact is on trend.
 The meat alternative brand Quorn recently started adding carbon footprint to its products like frozen nuggets, with the information listed right alongside the nutrition facts.
 Meanwhile, Logitech is the first hardware manufacturer to add carbon impact on their mice and keyboards.
+Two weeks ago, Panera began to label its “Cool Food Meals” (pdf)—meals on its menu that have a low carbon footprint.

-However, Chipotle is the first restaurant chain to label its own menu items, and the tool it offers goes further than any labeling effort we’ve seen before.
+However, Chipotle is the first restaurant chain to label its own menu items with this much specificity, with a tool it offers goes further than any labeling effort we’ve seen before.
 You can literally measure the impact of adding pinto beans or a scoop of pico de gallo.
 (Btw, order those beans!
 They capture carbon and fertilize soil with nitrogen naturally!)
 In a slight missed opportunity, you don’t get a specific explanation as to why the numbers are going up or down.

 The tool itself works just like creating your real burrito in the actual Chipotle app, meaning it’s constructed with the same accessible user interface as Chipotle’s core product.
 In a world where most companies still publish long environmental reports that no one actually reads, Chipotle has essentially moved the fine print of its products into the foreground.